davras5/OpenBuildings/tools/volume-estimator/README.md

 - Underground portions are set to 0 (cannot estimate below-ground volume from DSM)
 - Accuracy limited by 0.5m resolution of elevation models
 - Grid alignment uses minimum bounding rectangle (may not be optimal for very irregular shapes)
+- **swissSURFACE3D class merging:** The raster model merges multiple classes (Ground/Class 2, Vegetation/Class 3, Buildings/Class 6, Bridges/Class 17, Water/Class 9).
+Small buildings covered by tall trees may show inaccurate heights, though this is uncommon as most roofs are not vegetation-covered

 **Requirements:**
 - Both swissALTI3D and swissSURFACE3D tiles must be available locally